Esylus/Coding-Standards/0_CodeStandards.md

 ## 3. General Naming Scheme

 * Use PascalCase for type and enum names.
-* Use camelCase for variable, function and property names.
+* Use camelCase for variable, function, method and property names.
 * Do not use "_" as a prefix private properties.
 * Do not use "I" as a prefix for interface names.
 * Names should tell you why it's there, what it does, how to use it.